How to Set and Achieve Personal Goals

 5. External Brain: Offload your thoughts, ideas, and to-do lists into a notebook or app to avoid mental clutter and stay organized.
 I personally like Notion, among others and can help you create your external brain in a way that works for you.

-6. Goal Anchoring: Attach your goals to daily routines, like listening to a podcast related to your goals while driving to work.
+6. Goal Anchoring: Attach your personal goals to daily routines, like listening to a podcast related to your goals while driving to work.

 7. Daily Dopamine Hits: Incorporate small rewards or enjoyable activities into your routine when you accomplish a task.

-8. Multi-Sensory Planning: Engage all your senses when mapping out goals—use visual, tactile, or auditory aids to enhance memory retention.
+8. Multi-Sensory Planning: Engage all your senses when mapping out personal goals—use visual, tactile, or auditory aids to enhance memory retention.

 9. Personal Rituals: Build daily or weekly rituals around goal-setting, like reviewing progress with a morning coffee to make it an automatic habit.